sav-che/TL-2/Authors/Caflisch, Jakob Friedrich {std. Caflisch} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 298](https://www.biodiversitylibrary.org/item/103861#page/308/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 298](https://www.biodiversitylibrary.org/page/33266605) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Caflisch, Jakob Friedrich {std.
 Caflisch}|first entry]] for this author

 ### Author

-\* Caflisch, Jakob Friedrich (1817-1882), German botanist and teacher at Augsburg, born in Herbishofen bei Memmingen, educated at the Latin school at Memmingen, at the teacher's seminary at Altdorf 1836-1838, teacher at Leipheim, Neu-Ulm and Augsburg, definitive teacher at the school of St. Jakob and St. Ulrich in Augsburg 1842-1861, in early retirement because of failing eyesight (*Caflisch*).
+\* Caflisch, Jakob Friedrich (1817-1882), German botanist and teacher at Augsburg, born in Herbishofen bei Memmingen, educated at the Latin school at Memmingen, at the teacher's seminary at Altdorf 1836-1838, teacher at Leipheim, Neu-Ulm and Augsburg, definitive teacher at the school of St. Jakob and St. Ulrich in Augsburg 1842-1861, in early retirement because of failing eyesight
+**Abbreviated name**: *Caflisch*

 #### Herbarium and types